The Communards"DON'T LEAVE ME THIS WAY"

 by Mark Nobes, chief editor

-Don't Leave Me This Way was the eighties band's biggest hit, and was a cover of Thelma Houston's song.
+Don't Leave Me This Way was the eighties band's biggest hit, and was a cover of Thelma Houston's disco version of the song.
 The song was the third single to be lifted from the band's self-titled debut album.
-It spent four weeks at the top of the UK singles chart and lead vocals were provided by Sarah-Jane Morris, who released her own debut, self-titled solo album in 1989.
+It spent four weeks at the top of the UK singles chart.
+Lead vocals were also provided by Sarah-Jane Morris, who released her own debut, self-titled solo album in 1989.

 Overall, the 80s band achieved success with nine Top 30 hits during the eighties (including a remix of You Are My World) before splitting-up in 1988.

 "Don't Leave Me This Way" was first recorded by Harold Melvin & The Bluenotes in 1975 for the album Wake Up Everybody.
 It was released as a single in the UK during 1977, reaching No.5, shortly after Thelma Houston's disco version had reached No.13.